dwjclark11/ZeldaClone_NES/README.md

 ## There are still a lot of bugs that must be fixed to have a properly working demo
 Some of the bugs are as follows:
-* ~~SDL Window crashes when mouse goes outside of the zero boundaries -> Works fine otherwise~~
+* ~~SDL Window crashes when mouse goes outside of the zero boundaries -> Works fine otherwise~~ Fixed.
-* When changing scenes, there are issues removing mass entities.
+* ~~When changing scenes, there are issues removing mass entities.~~ Fixed.
-* Game is really slow in Debug mode.
-Release mode runs pretty good.
+* ~~Game is really slow in Debug mode.
+Release mode runs pretty good.~~ Fixed
-* Game does not really work properly.
-You can kill enemies and collect items; however, the removal of entities when changing scenes is having undesired results.
+* ~~Game does not really work properly.
+You can kill enemies and collect items; however, the removal of entities when changing scenes is having undesired results.~~ Fixed.